LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 Expected response from Elasticsearch:
-Adding `many should clauses` did not reduce the number of hits(207).
+Adding many queriesn under the  `should clause` did not reduce the number of hits(207).
 However, it favored documents that match the queries in the `should` clause, giving the user more precise search results.

 ![image](https://user-images.githubusercontent.com/60980933/108548611-51a8f980-72a9-11eb-8310-0fe14286e437.png)

 **minimum_should_match**
-What if you wanted to increase the precision of `multiple should clauses` search results?
+What if you wanted to increase the precision even more when adding multiple queries under the `should clause`?
 You can add the `minimum_should_match` parameter!

 This parameter requires that one or more queries in the `should clause` must match.
 What happens when we require that at least one of the three queries in the should clause to match?